 • After bathtime, read him a story or sing a lullaby under dimmed lights.

-• Continue feeding your baby in a calm environment, and then lay him in his before placing him in his crib when he is drowsy but still awake.
+• Continue feeding your baby in a calm environment, and before he falls asleep try to place him in his crib when he is drowsy but still awake.

 • You can turn on lullaby music or white noise.